osnapitstrix/ISDM-A2/Design Thinking Approach.md

 * Meaningful commits from every student each week.
 Interleaving of commits is expected.
 * Commits should identify when this part of the report was added to or modified in the markdown file.

-COMMENT BY PATRICIA ANN
-###### NOTE WHEN MARKING: This file was originally written as Design Thinking Approach without the md.
-I changed the format to use the markdown language like the assignment so it is not showing that the other group members Amna and Areeba have contributed.
-However, if you click COMMITS for the repository, you will see that COMMITS for May 11 2020 include the commits they have done in the tutorial class.
-COMMENT BY PATRICIA ANN

 ##### Point of View Statement: (contains user, need and insight and contains how might we statement)

 => Prioritised Product Backlog categorised by Stakeholders